 Mongolia’s Thousand Camel Festival is a yearly event – falling on the same date each year.
-Taking place on March 6th and 7th, this is Mongolia’s only festival dedicated to the Bactrian camel.
+Taking place on February 1-3*, this is Mongolia’s only festival dedicated to the Bactrian camel.
 Put the date and location in your diary.
-It takes place in Bulgan Soum – a district of Mongolia’s Omnogobi Province in the southern Gobi.
+It takes place in Bulgan Soum – a district of Omnogobi Province in the southern Gobi Desert.

 It is a celebration of the way of life in the harsh Gobi and a chance for the local herders to come together as a community at what can be quite an isolating time of year.
 Mongolian people love a celebration and this comes across in the atmosphere.
 It’s an entertaining two days of events that feature various contests including camel races, camel polo competitions even a camel beauty pageant (although the criteria for the winning camel is never clearly announced or explained).

-There is also a traditional ankle bone (knuckle bone) shooting competition which is much more exciting than this short description implies.
-As with most Mongolian festivals it includes an evening concert of traditional music and dance.
-Don’t get caught up in notions of authenticity – the Thousand Camel Festival features a lot of local involvement.
+There is also a traditional ankle bone (knucklebone) shooting competition which is much more exciting than this short description implies.
+As with most Mongolian festivals, it includes an evening concert of traditional music and dance.
+Don’t get caught up in notions of authenticity – Mongolia’s Thousand Camel Festival features a lot of local involvement.
 The festival draws local Mongolian spectators as well as westerners and the locals are always more enthusiastic.
 It often feels like a party for locals, thrown by locals.